Wangert/BFTDiagnosis/README.md

-# CMT
+# BFTDiagnosis
-Consensus mechanism testing(CMT) platform based on Rust language.
+A universal and flexible testing framework of partial synchronous BFT protocols based on Rust language.